imhazige/myblog/_posts/2018-05-22-dbeaver-primary-introduce.md

 ### hide non-default database
-Right click the connection, edit the connection, show the connection panel. there are a option shouw non-default database. unckeck it.
+Right click the connection, edit the connection, show the connection panel. there are a option show non-default database. unckeck it.
 ![Screen Shot 2018-05-22 at 12.41.34.gif]({{site.baseurl}}/assets/Screen Shot 2018-05-22 at 12.41.34.gif)

 What a useful and smart feature! it must be developed by the people who really use it, lol.